 Spread throughout the historic campus are dormitories, staffed by the teachers and counselors.
 Boys and girls are strictly segregated, but within individual rooms it is TASIS' policy to mix nationalities and mother tongues.
 Because of this, TASIS does not normally accept special roommate requests.
 Students are also encouraged to keep their rooms clean and tidy.
 The number of students in each dormitory room is governed by the size of the dormitory facility and by the age of the students.
-Room occupancy ranges from two to eight students.
+Room occupancy ranges from two to six students.

 Two qualified nurses live on campus and are available 24 hours each day to attend to students' health needs.
 Should a student require the attention of a physician during his or her stay, this will be arranged by the nursing staff and parents will be notified immediately.
 Note: students visiting the doctor will be charged a fee as a private patient.

 For those courses eligible for credit (see page 6), TASIS provides qualifying students with a Certificate of Credit, which indicates that the amount and quality of the work done is deemed creditworthy by TASIS England.
 However, credit is awarded by the school attended by the student, and students must confirm all credit arrangements with the academic office at their own school prior to enrollment.

 Grade reports and a summary of the work covered in class will be sent at the end of the four-week and three-week sessions and will cover the whole period.

 The majority of students attending the TASIS England Summer Programs are boarders, and life in a residential school is undoubtedly different from life in a day school.
 Not only is the school itself acting as parent and guardian, but the smooth running of a small community requires a fairly structured set of rules and guidelines.
 In order for everyone to live together happily and safely during the summer at TASIS, specific expectations for behavior are set forth formally in writing, as well as informally, and as dictated by common sense.